zeeemughal/docker-volume-backup/README.md

 ## Notes

-- The Docker socket mount is required only if using `DOCKER_STOP_CONTAINERS`
+- The Docker socket mount is required for container management
 - Ensure proper read permissions for backup source paths
 - Configure RClone before using with cloud storage providers
 - The RClone configuration file must be mounted at `/root/.config/rclone`
 - Consider using environment files or secrets for sensitive variables
 - All times are interpreted in the container's timezone (set via `TZ` variable)
+- The HTTPD server is included as a dependent service running on port 80